RickytheGuy/Append2Zarr/README.md

 region=YOUR_REGION
 ```
 5. Fill out the .profile file found in retrospective-update/downloader_scripts/
-6. The downloader instance needs a .cdsapirc file located either in the home directory or in the retrospective-update/downloader_scripts/ directory.
+6. The downloader instance needs a .cdsapirc file located in the retrospective-update/downloader_scripts/ directory.
 Get this file from [here](https://cds.climate.copernicus.eu/user/186014)
 7. Stop the instance.

+### Add user data
+1. With both instances stopped, do the following for each instance:
+    - Select the instance, click "Actions", go to "Instance settings", and select "Edit user data"
+    - Upload or copy-and-paste the coresponding *_user_data.txt from this repo to the Edit user data page.
+    - Save

+    Everytime the instance starts up, the user data script will be run.
+If you need to access the instance, comment out the last two lines of code of the user data scripts that run python and shutdown the instance.

 ### Create a lambda function
 1. Go to the AWS Lambda servicec page.
 Click the "Create function" button.